-For the past fifteen years, one of my primary areas of focus has been on paracoustics – specifically the development, implementation and analysis of techniques to advance our abilities regarding auditory methods to communicate with the spirit world.
-Paracoustics is the broad term I coined to refer to both EVP (Electronic Voice Phenomena) and ITC (Instrumental Transcommunication) which both utilize technological means in an effort to communicate.
-Today, paranormal researchers utilize a variety of methods and tools to capture purported disembodied voices – everything from standalone digital recorders to modified radio-based ghost/spirit boxes and custom developed software applications.
-In my opinion, the biggest problem with current methods is the lack of clarity.
+I coined the term “paraacoustics” to describe both EVP (Electronic Voice Phenomena) and ITC (Instrumental Transcommunication), which both use technical methods to communicate with the spirit world.
+Today, paranormal researchers utilize a variety of methods and tools to capture purported disembodied voices – everything from standalone digital recorders to modified radio-based ghost/spirit boxes and even custom-developed software applications.
+In my opinion, the biggest problem with all current methods is the lack of clarity.

-I’ll be updating this site with clips and more info on SIS, however; in the meantime I wanted to provide a few examples of EVP’s that I have captured throughout the years.
+I’ll be updating this site with clips and more information about SIS, but in the meanwhile, I wanted to share a few samples of EVPs that I’ve recorded throughout the years.